 (5) Section 137 does not apply to the scrutiny of votes cast under this Subdivision.

 [Section 99G inserted: No. 14 of 2016 s.
-12.]
+12; amended: No. 20 of 2021 s.
+94.]

 99H.
 Counting of technology assisted votes

 A vote cast in an election by an eligible elector and transmitted to the Electoral Commissioner in accordance with the approved procedures is to be counted as if it were a vote cast by a person voting by early vote.